Q. Is there a new deadline for when APCMs must have taken place by?

 Q. We haven’t opened our church yet since lockdown so how do we announce the upcoming APCM?

-Q. Do reports presented at the APCM, such as the Deanery report, have to run from e.g. March 2019 to March 2020 or from March 2019 to present (seeing as we have had to reschedule our original APCM date)?
+Q. Do reports presented at the APCM, such as the Deanery report, have to run from e.g. March 2020 to March 2021 or from March 2020 to present?

 A. Reports relate to the financial year of the accounts being scrutinised.
 See CRR Drawing attention to M5